superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 To ensure ease of use, efficiency, and interoperability, it's a good idea to export the generated Question-Context-Ground_Truth sets as a hugging-face dataset, for use later during the evaluation step.

-Though each of the techniques above - T5, OpenAI, and RAGAS - confers certain advantages and disadvantages, all of them let you build a good evaluation dataset including reasonably good questions and ground-truths to evaluate your RAG system.
+Though each of the techniques above - T5, OpenAI, and RAGAS - confers certain advantages and disadvantages, all of them let you build a good evaluation dataset with reasonably good questions and ground-truths to evaluate your RAG system.
 Which you decide to use depends on the specifics of your use case.

 ### Tuning with answers

 In each tuning cycle (i.e., adjusting model parameters, training the model, evaluating the model), your evaluation dataset should be tuned using RAG pipeline-generated `answer`s.
-This requires developing a subroutine that facilitates the construction of an evaluation dataset in the expected RAGAS format (`question`, `answer`, `contexts`, `ground_truth` - as indicated in the code snippet) executing the provided questions through your RAG system.
+This requires developing a subroutine that facilitates the construction of an evaluation dataset in the expected RAGAS format (`question`, `answer`, `contexts`, `ground_truths` - as indicated in the above code snippet) executing the provided questions through your RAG system.

 Such a subroutine might look like this: